Into this and invited several of our friends over for a gingerbread house party!

 5. Divide into 3 pieces, wrap in saran wrap and chill overnight in the fridge

 ***Update 12/12/12: I shared a spreadsheet that will create your shopping list for you if you are making multiple houses.
-Input the total number you want to make, and you'll be given the amount of each ingredient you need to have on hand.
+Input the total number you want to make, and you'll be given the amount of each ingredient you need to have on hand to be sure you're not running to the store at the last minute.
 I also learned the hard way that even the Professional model kitchen aid mixer cannot handle a double batch of this dough.

 2 days before the party: I assembled the walls of the houses.
 Royal Icing works for this because it dries hard and holds the pieces together.
 Because we were going to have a bunch of kids over for this activity, who are likely to eat their houses, I used a meringue powder recipe rather than egg whites.